gravito-framework/gravito/docs/en/api/luminosity.md

 ## Basic Usage

-The SEO orbit registers a middleware that handles `/sitemap.xml` and `/robots.txt` automatically.
+The Luminosity module registers a middleware that handles `/sitemap.xml` and `/robots.txt` automatically.

 ```typescript
 import { gravitoSeo } from '@gravito/luminosity-adapter-hono'